Federal Oversight Undermined

 Journalists depend entirely on police notifications, arrive after scenes are controlled, receive only official narratives, and cannot independently verify accounts.

-Just 40 miles away, Palo Alto proved that the DOJ memo does not require full encryption.
-After 20 months of community advocacy, Palo Alto Police reversed their encryption decision in August 2022, adopting the California Highway Patrol model:
+Forty miles away, Palo Alto showed that the DOJ memo doesn't require full encryption.
+After 20 months of community advocacy, Palo Alto Police reversed their encryption decision in August 2022, adopting the California Highway Patrol approach:

 1